oceord/pylerplate/README.md

 ## Contributing

 If you have any suggestion to improve this boilerplate, you can either open an issue or submit a pull request.
-Either one of those will be analysed (once I have the time to do so) and provided with feedback.
+Either one of those will be analyzed (once I have the time to do so) and provided with feedback.
-Please do keep in mind that any modification should be in line this project's reasoning described in the *What is pylerplate?* section above.
+Please do keep in mind that any modification should be in line this project's reasoning described in the [*What is pylerplate?*](#what-is-pylerplate) section above.

 ## License

 Distributed under the MIT License.
-See LICENSE for more information.
+See [LICENSE](./LICENSE) for more information.

 ## Acknowledgements